exced/Compiler/README.md

-# choix de conception
-C# compiler using Egg plugin
+# C# compiler using Egg plugin to TAM Machine